Amcor (AMCR) Long-Term Debt Issuances (2018 - 2026)

-Amcor (AMCR) has disclosed Long-Term Debt Issuances for 8 consecutive years, with $1.7 billion as the latest value for Q4 2025.
+Amcor has reported Long-Term Debt Issuances over the past 8 years, most recently at $1.7 billion for Q4 2025.

 - Long-Term Debt Issuances was $1.7 billion for Q4 2025 at Amcor, up from $1.0 million in the prior quarter.